-The resident must submit a written request for a grievance hearing to the PHA within 5 business days of the tenant's receipt of the summary of the informal settlement.
+The resident must submit a written request (including emailed requests), for a grievance hearing to the PHA within 5 business days of the tenant's receipt of the summary of the informal settlement.

 If the complainant does not request a hearing, the PHA's disposition of the grievance under the informal settlement process will become final.
-However, failure to request a hearing does not constitute a waiver by the complainant of the right to contest the PHA's action in disposing of the complaint in an appropriate judicial proceeding [24 CFR 966.55(e)].
+However, failure to request a hearing does not constitute a waiver by the complainant of the right to contest the PHA's action in disposing of the complaint in an appropriate judicial proceeding.